 Why Shade Matters at Busch Stadium

 Busch Stadium, which opened in 2006, sits in downtown St. Louis with its fair share of hot, humid summer days.
 Afternoon temperatures during July and August regularly reach the 80s and 90s, with humidity adding to the heat index.
 The open-air ballpark offers no air conditioning, making strategic seat selection important for fan comfort during warm-weather games.
-The good news is that Busch Stadium's modern design and near-due-east orientation create excellent shade conditions in specific areas of the stadium, making shade-aware seating genuinely beneficial.
+The good news is that Busch Stadium's modern design and east-northeast orientation create excellent shade conditions in specific areas of the stadium, making shade-aware seating genuinely beneficial.

 Busch Stadium Sun and Shade Overview